shreetesh2005/Signature-Verification/README.md

-# SigVerify — Signature Verification System
+# SigVerify — Automated Signature Verification System

 SigVerify is a full-stack offline signature verification system built on a Siamese neural network.
 It compares a submitted handwritten signature against a customer's enrolled reference specimens and returns a PASS, REVIEW, or FAIL decision.
 It is designed for banking and document authentication workflows where human review of borderline cases is part of the process.